abyy14/city-pulse/README.md

 - Search events by keyword and city using the Ticketmaster Discovery API
 - View full event details including date, time, image, and location preview
 - Add events to favorites, stored in Firestore for authenticated users
-- Toggle language between English and Arabic
+- Toggle between LTL and RTL format support
 - Mobile-first responsive design
-- Venue location map preview
+- Venue location map preview and support to open google map
-- User authentication using Clerk (email, social logins)
+- User authentication using Clerk (social logins)
 - Firebase Firestore integration for storing user data
 - UI built with MUI and Framer Motion
 - Global state management with Zustand